 Looking for the best English sparkling wine?
 Want to know our pick of English sparkling wine producers?
 Read our expert guide then check out our favourite vineyards in the UK for tours, tastings and overnight stays among the vines.
+Or venture over to the continent with our review of the best German wines to buy and best albariño wines to buy.

 About English sparkling wine